Swarajya (magazine)

-Swarajya is an Indian right-wing monthly print magazine and news portal.
+Swarajya is an English-language Indian right-wing monthly print magazine and news portal.
 The publication reports favourably on the Bharatiya Janata Party and has published misinformation on many occasions.

 R. Jagannathan is the current editorial director.
 Originally established in 1956 as a weekly under the patronage of C. Rajagopalachari, it shut down in 1980 but was relaunched in September 2014, as a daily news website; a monthly print magazine was launched in January 2015.

 History

 Swarajya was launched as a weekly magazine in 1956 by journalist Khasa Subba Rao, under the patronage of C. Rajagopalachari, a prominent independence activist and one of the founders of the Swatantra Party.

 The magazine strongly advocated individual freedom and freedom of enterprise as against Nehru's socialist policies.
 Minoo Masani, Ramaswamy Venkataraman, and R. K. Laxman have contributed to the magazine.
 After Rajagopalachari's death in 1972, the magazine slowly began to decline and eventually closed in 1980.